 Making my way back to the train station was easy, the hard part was finding the right place to buy tickets, then finding the correct track.

 Lucky for me, Scotland has an intern program so there were people all over the station desperate for someone to ask them a question.

 Not only was I pointed to the right booth for tickets, I had enough time to get the next train to Glasgow.

 I was quite fortunate with my trains, but soon enough, I’d stumble like we all do.

 Only an hour trip which flew by as fast as the countryside.
 A lovely country, made me wish I went up to the Highlands to see more.

 I’d selected a YMCA style hostel near the tracks, but I only elected to stay 1 night so I could check out the place and that part of the city.

 It was about a half hour’s walk through the bustling downtown.
 I arrived with still time before my check in time so I elected to wash clothes until they would let me into my room.

 After washing I was able to check in.
-My room was empty when I got into my bunk for a nap, then was completely full when I awoke.
+My room was empty when I got into my bunk for a nap, then was full when I awoke.